-As an advisory vote, this proposal is not binding on us, the Board, or our Compensation Committee.
-The Board and the Compensation Committee value the opinions expressed by of our stockholders in their votes on this Proposal and will consider the outcome of the vote when making future decisions regarding the frequency of with which the advisory vote on executive compensation will be held in the future.
+This proposal to approve the compensation paid to our NEOs is an advisory vote only and will not be binding on us, the Board, or our Compensation Committee.
+However, the Board and the Compensation Committee value the opinions expressed by stockholders in their votes on this Proposal and will consider the outcome of the vote when considering future executive compensation arrangements.
+Our current policy is to provide our stockholders with an opportunity to approve the compensation of our NEOs each year at the annual meeting.
+It is expected that the next such vote will occur at the 2025 annual meeting.